jazzypants1989/jessquery/README.md

 - **wait(ms: number): DomProxyCollection**

   - Waits for a specified number of milliseconds before continuing the chain.
+  - Remember, this method is blocking, so watch out for any event handlers using the same variable.
   - Example: `$$('button').wait(1000)`

 ##### DomProxyCollection.next